Spectral Bellman Method: Unifying Representation and Exploration in RL

 A key insight reveals a deep structural connection under the zero-IBE condition.
 Informally, when the Bellman operator $\gT$ transforms a distribution of Q-functions (weighted by $\rho$ and $\nu$), the resulting (weighted) feature matrix $\Phi$ and (weighted) post-Bellman parameter matrix $\tilde{\Theta}$ correspond to the singular vectors of this transformation.

-Furthermore, their respective covariance matrices, $\Lambda_1$ and $\Lambda_2$, are aligned (i.e., $\Lambda_1 = \Lambda_2 =: \Lambda$), where $\Lambda$ is intrinsically linked to the singular values of the transformed Q-functions (see \cref{fig:sbm} for further visualization).
+Our spectral Bellman method aim to find a representation that is aligned with the singular vectors of the (augmented) Bellman operator.
+Namely, $\Lambda_1$ and $\Lambda_2$ are diagonal matrices, correspond to the singular values of the Bellman operator.
 This structural alignment is crucial and forms the basis of our method.
 We refer the reader to \Cref{apndx:thm_svd} for a formal statement and proof of this connection.

 This spectral relationship naturally motivates an approach analogous to the power iteration method for finding dominant eigenvectors/singular vectors~\citep{golub2013matrix,trefethen2022numerical}.
 The following proposition captures identities central to such an iterative process (see \Cref{apndx:prop_pm} for proof). \begin{proposition} The following identities hold: